 In healthy children, the illness will usually go away on its own.
 Symptoms are most often mild.
 Sometimes, the infection is more serious and requires a hospital stay.
 The treatment is to care for the symptoms caused by the infection.
-Your child may receive all or some of these treatments:
+Your child may receive some of these treatments if needed:

-- Suction of the nose to help with breathing and feeding. - In the hospital, your child will be in "isolation."
-This means that all hospital staff will need to wear gowns, gloves, and masks when entering your child's room.
-This keeps the infection from being spread to other patients. - Humidified oxygen through a tiny tube placed in the nose. - Fluids through an I.V. or feeding tube if your baby is breathing fast or not able to eat well. - Blood tests and x-rays may or may not need to be done based on your child's evaluation by the medical team.
+- Suction of the nose to help with breathing and feeding. - Saline to rinse and open your child's nose. - Humidified oxygen through a tiny tube placed in the nose. - Fluids through an I.V. or feeding tube if your baby is breathing fast or not able to eat well. - Blood tests and x-rays may or may not need to be done based on your child's evaluation by the medical team.

-Bronchiolitis After Leaving the Hospital
+Bronchiolitis After Leaving the Emergency Room